Alfakynz/WildLight/README.md

 ## 🚀 Planned Features

 - Custom Minecraft menu (background and more) ✅
-- Performance optimization for lower-ends machines
+- Performance optimization for lower-ends machines ✅
 - A more immersive progression system (survival, gear, knowledge)
 - Dynamic events (like weather-based)
-- In-game wiki using Patchouli
+- A quest book to discover the mods in the modpack
 - Add other dimension ✅
+- Add another dimension

 ## 🌐 Looking for a server?
 Support me at the same time!